rahulreddy15/wintracker.fyi/README.md

 # wintracker.fyi
-Track your daily wins as you level up
+Track your daily wins as you level up.
+This project is inspired by the https://www.reddit.com/r/theXeffect/ subreddit.